zixi-liu/Graphical-Neural-Network/Graph-Embedding/README.md

 **Overview of Deep Walk**

-The representation Φ is updated to maximize the probability of v1 co-occurring with its context {v3, v5}.

 <img src="https://github.com/zixi-liu/Graphical-Neural-Network/blob/main/Img/overview-deep-walk.PNG" alt="Overview" width = "850px"/>

+Note: The representation Φ is updated to maximize the probability of v1 co-occurring with its context {v3, v5}.

 **Algorithm**